ruifontes/virtualReview/readme.md

 Then simply navigate the shown textbox as you do in any other text content.
 You can press Escape to close the virtual revision window.

+## Changes for 2.1

+* The title of the screen under virtual review will be included.
+* It is now possible to review contents of Universal Windows Platform (UWP) apps in Windows 10 and most modern apps in Windows 8.x.
+* When obtaining screen contents for modern and universal apps, a beep will be heard to indicate when the virtual review window is ready.

 ## Changes for 2.0

 * New name: Virtual Review.